 We develop our research and impact strategies in the context of two overarching aims: to be a world-leading research centre with complementary expertise in both theoretical and applied computer science; driven by Birkbeck’s mission, to develop flexible opportunities in cutting-edge computer science for a diverse range of students, particularly working Londoners.
 The latter provides unique opportunities to engage, through students bringing real-world problems driven by their work environment, with a range of IT companies and other organisations.

 Research Groups and Centres

-The Birkbeck Institute for Data Analytics was founded to develop interdisciplinary research in Data Analytics and Data Science.
-It provides the focus, and a platform for research, that combines expertise in Computer Science with domain-specific requirements and knowledge arising from across all areas of research at Birkbeck, including the Sciences, Social Sciences, Economics and Humanities.
+BIDA was establised in 2015 to develop interdisciplinary research in Data Analytics and Data Science.
+It provides the focus, and a platform for research, that combines expertise in Computer Science with domain-specific requirements and knowledge arising from across all areas of research at Birkbeck, including the sciences, social sciences, economics, law, arts and humanities.

 BKL was launched in 2016, extending the legacy of the London Knowledge Lab (2001–2015), a joint initiative with the UCL Institute of Education.
 BKL’s research draws upon multi- and interdisciplinary perspectives from computer science, education, psychology, language, museum studies, cultural heritage, information systems and organisational psychology to investigate how digital technologies are transforming our learning, working and cultural lives.